hhiruko/php-components/README.md

-# PHP Functional Components
+# PHP Components

-A proof-of-concept implementation of functional components for template rendering in PHP, inspired by JSX.
+A proof-of-concept implementation of components for template rendering in PHP, inspired by JSX.
+You can write components as either functions or classes.

-### Defining components:
+## Using Components:

 You can use components in your view files:
 ```html